r0b0tAnthony/fsapi/README.md

 **ignore_inheritance**: Boolean whether to break/ignore the inheritance of this pathcomponent.
 Effectively, clearing all inherited ACEs for this file/folder.

 **children**: Another dictionary definition of child path components, following the schema of the parent.
 Any children not defined will receive the same schema defined as their parent schema.
+This object setting is recursive allowing for creating full hierarchical representations of the file system.

 ***